Musk's tweets about buying Manchester United no joke for fed-up fans

 Having seen eight coaches come and go in less than 10 years, Manchester United fans know their false dawns.
 Wednesday shed a different light on strife at the giant football club: Elon Musk said he was buying it - and then said it was all a joke.

-Musk, the world's richest person, said early on Wednesday that he hadn't been serious when he tweeted hours previously that he was going to buy Manchester United Plc (MANU.N), now languishing at the foot of the English Premier League as fed-up fans urge current owners, the American Glazer family to sell up.
+Musk, the world's richest person, said early on Wednesday that he hadn't been serious when he tweeted hours previously that he was going to buy Manchester United, now languishing at the foot of the English Premier League as fed-up fans urge current owners, the American Glazer family to sell up.

 Some Manchester United fans had previously urged Musk on Twitter to consider buying the club, complaining at what they see as under-investment at one of the world's biggest football clubs.
 United haven't won the English league title since the days of legendary manager Sir Alex Ferguson claimed the last of their record 20 wins in 2013, despite the efforts of a cast of eight permanent and temporary coaches since then.